-The award ceremony for the 2021/22 competition period will take place on June 20, 2022 at a festive event in the courtyard of the Federal Ministry for the Environment in Berlin.
+The award ceremony for the 2021/22 competition period took place on June 20, 2022 at a festive event in the courtyard of the Federal Ministry for the Environment in Berlin.

-During this ceremony, the productions nominated will be introduced to an audience of industry professionals in the presence of the competition jury.
-The presentation of the "Eisvogel – Prize for Sustainable Film Production" will be the highlight of the event.
+During this ceremony, the nominated productions were introduced to an audience of industry professionals in the presence of the competition jury.
+The presentation of the "Eisvogel – Prize for Sustainable Film Production" was the highlight of the event.

 A pre-selection committee of experts from the Association of Technical Companies for Film & Television (vtff), the Federal Association of Green Film & TV Consultants Germany (GCD) and Green Film Shooting has thoroughly examined the 31 submissions received and selected six productions.

-From these six nominated productions, the competition jury will select the final winner of the EISVOGEL 21/22.
+From these six nominated productions, the competition jury selected the final winner of the Eisvogel 21/22.

 The nominated productions are briefly presented below.